rachelfrombttn/rvm/docs/contributing/formatting.md

-# general
+# Code formatting

+## General

 1. Try to make code readable, it's the most important rule, turn your eyes away from code and look on it again, can you really fast understand it - if no - reformat to make it better.
 2. Avoid semicolons, just because they make code harder to read (look rule 1).

-# variables

-## defining
+## Variables

+### Defining

 ```bash
 typeset var          # avid local - it breaks code in some rare cases
 typeset -a arr